If you know a veteran, please forward this issue to him or her. There are some important updates, resources and information.

 VA vet centers provide free and confidential readjustment counseling for war-zone veterans and their families, from World War II to the current Global War on Terror.

 Vet centers are small, non-medical, counseling centers conveniently located in our region.
 They’re staffed by highly trained counselors and team members dedicated to seeing you through the challenges that come with managing life during and after the military.

 Our region is served by the Lancaster Vet Center, which is one of 12 vet centers in Pennsylvania and more than 300 across the country.
 Whether you come in for one-on-one counseling or to participate in a group session, at vet centers you can form social connections, try new things, and build a support system with people who understand you and want to help you succeed.

 Who is Eligible to Receive Services at Vet Centers?

 Vet center services are available to veterans at no cost, regardless of discharge character, and without the need to be enrolled in VA health care or having a service-connected disability.
 If you are a veteran or service member, including members of the National Guard and Reserve, you can access vet center services if you:

 Contacting Your Local Vet Center

-Even if you are unsure if you meet the criteria to receive services from a vet center, please contact a center – if the center can’t help you, they’ll find someone who can.
+Even if you are unsure if you meet the criteria to receive services from a vet center, please contact a center.

 Center services are also available to family members when their participation would support the growth and goals of the veteran or active-duty service member.
 If you consider them family, so does your local center.
 Bereavement services are also available to family members of veterans who were receiving vet center services at the time of the veteran’s death, and to the families of service members who died while serving on active duty.